-Site owner: Transport for London (TfL)
+Site owner: Transport for London (TfL) Site area: 0.15ha

 Existing uses: Underground station (Northern Line) and commercial premises

 Site allocation: Any of the following or a suitable mix of retail, financial and professional restaurant or café, hot food takeaway, drinking establishment, leisure/health centre, offices and residential on uppers floors.
 The Post Office should be retained.